-GHG -1: Would the Project generate GHG emissions either directly or indirectly, that may have a significant impact on the environment?
+Would the Project generate GHG emissions either directly or indirectly, that may have a significant impact on the environment?

-The Project would have the potential to generate approximately 1,673.74 MTCO2e/yr.
-As such, the Project would not exceed the County's numeric threshold of 3,000 MTCO2e/yr.
+The Project would have the potential to generate approximately 1,682.49 MTCO2e/yr.
+As such, the Projects would not exceed the County's numeric threshold of 3,000 MTCO2e/yr.

 Additionally, the Project would be required to comply with Title 24 and the California Green Building Standards Code.
+Additionally, as described in MM GHG-1, the proposed Project would implement CAP measure R2-CE1, which includes on-site renewable energy production.
 Thus, the Project is considered consistent with the County of Riverside CAP Update, thereby demonstrating that the Project also would be consistent with the GHG reduction goals of SB 32.
 Therefore, the Project would not generate GHGs, either directly or indirectly, that may have a significant impact on the environment, and the Project's impacts due to GHG emissions would be less than significant.